nilportugues/php-serializer/README.md

 }
 ```

 If your desired output is for **API consumption**, you may like to check out the JsonTransformer library, or require it using `composer require nilportugues/json`

+### JSend Transformer

+JSend Transformer has been built to transform data into valid **JSend** specification resources.

+Please check out the [JSend Transformer](https://github.com/nilportugues/jsend-transformer) or download it using `composer require nilportugues/jsend`

+### JSON API Transformer

+JSON API Transformer has been built to transform data into valid **JSON API** specification resources.

+Please check out the [JSON API Transformer](https://github.com/nilportugues/jsonapi-transformer) or download it using `composer require nilportugues/json-api`

-### HalJsonTransformer
+### HAL+JSON Transformer

-HalJsonTransformer has been built for HAL+JSON API creation.
+HAL+JSON Transformer has been built for **HAL+JSON API creation**.
 Given an object and a series of mappings a valid HAL+JSON resource representation is given as output.

-Please check out the [HalTransformer library](https://github.com/nilportugues/hal-json-transformer) or download it using `composer require nilportugues/haljson`
+Please check out the [HAL+JSON API Transformer](https://github.com/nilportugues/hal-json-transformer) or download it using `composer require nilportugues/haljson`